tonghuikang/aimo3-modal/README.md

 - File > Editor Type > Script
 - Paste `kaggle.py` over
 - File > Editor Type > Notebook
+- (follow the following instructions depending which GPU do you want to use)

-To run with H100 GPU (which you make make a submission with)
+To run with Kaggle H100 GPU (which you make make a submission with)
 - Session options > Accelerator > GPU H100
 - Internet off

-To run without H100 GPU
+To run with external H100 GPU
 - Add-ons > Secrets > Add Secret > Label: REMOTE_VLLM_URL, Value: (copy the URL over)
 - Session options > Accelerator > None
 - Internet on